-These include the usual religiously-focused groups like Bible study and prayer groups.
-But even more common are sports leagues and support groups for people encountering both mundane and extraordinary challenges in living.
+These include the usual religiouslyfocused groups like Bible study and prayer groups.
+But even more common are sports leagues and support groups for people encountering both mundane extraordinary challenges in living.
 There are parenting groups for "Mothers of Preschoolers (MOPS)" and weight control groups, including Take Off Pounds Sensibly (TOPS) and Weight Watchers.
 There are groups dealing with birth defects and disability, as well as groups for people who have encountered less common difficulties - Turret syndrome, Lyme Disease, and incest, to name a few of those we found.
 There are even groups for transvestites and for Christian motorcycle enthusiasts, for people recovering from divorce and people who are victims of violence.

-Small groups can be an effective means for sustaining social and emotional bonds and promoting mutual aid.8 When one or two people see a need, they often make their interest known through and beyond their They draw on the own congregation. knowledge networks of communication that can be tapped there and often end up housing the resulting group in the parlor or fellowship hall.
+In urban areas, small groups can be an effective means for sustaining social and emotional bonds and promoting mutual aid - something done more informally in the country.8 In cities, when one or two people see a need, they often make their interest known through and beyond their own congregation.
+They draw on the networks of knowledge and communication that can be tapped there and often end up housing the resulting group in the parlor or fellowship hall.
 Again, the resources of congregations facilitate the creation of the sorts of social capital that sustain the common good by helping citizens to help each other.